We can’t believe it has taken so long, but finally, the Balkans are starting to receive the type of attention it should as a tourist destination.

 Athen’s Top Attraction: Acropolis

-The Balkans are an incredibly gorgeous region of southeastern Europe full of dark history, stunning nature, incredible bodies of water, and some reserved but (ultimately) very friendly people.
+The Balkans are an incredibly gorgeous region of southeastern Europe full of dark history, stunning nature, incredible bodies of water, and some reserved but (ultimately) amiable people.

 If you have any questions regarding your Balkans trip or Eurail Pass, feel free to reach out, and we will try to answer your concerns to the best of our knowledge.